Home Instructions after wisdom teeth extraction

 Nausea and Vomiting

-If nausea and/or vomiting should occur following surgery, do not take anything by mouth for at least an hour, including the prescribed medicine.
+If nausea and/or vomiting should occur following surgery, do not take anything by mouth for at least an hour, including the prescribed medication.
 You may then sip on coke, tea, or ginger ale slowly over a 15 minute period.
-When the nausea subsides, you can begin taking solid foods and the prescribed medicine.
+When the nausea subsides, you can begin taking solid foods and the prescribed medication.

 Dissolvable sutures are typically placed in the area of surgery to minimize post-operative bleeding and can sometimes become dislodged.
 Just remove the suture from your mouth and discard it.
 If removable sutures are placed, they will be removed approximately one week after surgery in our office and takes only a few minutes.
 The discomfort and swelling should subside more and more each day following surgery.